maugameslol/YDM2-1.16.5-MAUFORK/README.md

 - Dynamic Duel Music that checks card stats and player life
 - In-Duel display of important card stats such as level and combat stats
 - Ability to change a card's combat stats in duel to show buffs/debuffs
-- Activate Effect action with announcement showing the card's name
 - Logging more Duel actions
 - Making the Duel Chat functional
 - 1.20+ port